Advanced Course in Counselling Supervision

 A supervision placement may be available with The Spark, or students can find their own placement.

 30 hours of supervisory practice are required.
 10 hours supervision of supervision will be provided by The Spark.

-The next Advanced Diploma in Supervision course will be completed over 9 months from January 2022.
+Dates for the next Advanced Diploma in Supervision course will be confirmed in due course.